beebright - stock.adobe.com

 “Cyber attackers are extremely innovative, and so too must our defenders,” Teo said.
 “There is growing demand for services from companies that provide cyber security.
 By embracing cyber innovation, we can grow the cyber security industry and at the same time better protect our systems and users.”

-Details of the government’s new bug bounty programme have not been revealed, though it is not the first of its kind in the public sector.
+Details of the government’s new bug bounty programme have not been revealed, though it is not the of its kind in the public sector.

 In December 2017, Singapore’s Ministry of Defence (Mindef) started a bug bounty programme that offered rewards of up to S$20,000 (US$14,600) for identifying loopholes in internet-facing systems used by defence and military personnel.